DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 In case the main incrementing field may have duplicates, this secondary field is used as a secondary sort field in order to avoid data losses when paginating (available starting from versions >= 1.4).

 * Type: any
 * Importance: low

+``incrementing.secondary.field.initial.value``
+Where to start for the incrementing secondary field.

+* Type: any
+* Importance: low